 - Pumpkin butter.
 There are no safe, tested recipes.

 - Foods canned in decorative, untested jars.
 Only use recommended jars and lids.

-Recommended Foods: Foods that do not need to be refrigerated and are good choices for mailing include hard salami, hard cheese, country ham, cookies, brownies, fruitcake and fudge.
+Recommended Foods: Foods that do not need to be refrigerated and are good choices for mailing include hard salami, hard cheese, country ham, cookies, brownies, and fruitcake.

-Make sure perishable foods are not held at temperatures between 40 and 140 °F, the “Danger Zone”, for longer than two hours.
-Bacteria that cause foodborne illnesses can grow rapidly in the “Danger Zone,” but they may not affect the taste, smell or appearance of a food, so that it may not be apparent that the food is unsafe to eat.
+Make sure perishable foods are not held at temperatures between 40°F and 140°F, the “Danger Zone”, for longer than two hours.
+Bacteria that cause foodborne illnesses can grow rapidly in the “Danger Zone,” but they may not affect the taste, smell, or appearance of a food, so that it may not be apparent that the food is unsafe to eat.

 Pack it Safely: Perishable foods will stay at a safe temperature longest if frozen solid first.
 When it is frozen, pack your food gift with a cold source such as frozen gel packs or purchased dry ice.
 When using dry ice: